SECTION 1 – VERSION AND DATE OF APPLICABILITY

 A transfer can be carried out by

-- Derogation is provided in Article 49 of the GDR (contractual obligation serving the interests of a data subject, for example).
+- Derogation is provided in Article 49 of the GDPR (contractual obligation serving the interests of a data subject, for example).

 - The use of a contract that conforms to standard contractual clauses (STCs)